libesz/RC5/README.md

-Arduino RC5 remote control decoder library
+AVR C++ RC5 remote control decoder library
 ==========================================

-This is an Arduino library for decoding infrared remote control commands encoded with the Philips RC5 protocol.
+This is a C++ library for decoding infrared remote control commands encoded with the Philips RC5 protocol.
 It is based on the article "An Efficient Algorithm for Decoding RC5 Remote Control Signals" by Guy Carpenter, Oct 2001.